The 4 most effective email templates to follow up on outstanding invoices

 Having a clear contract in place before any work commences is vital to avoid issues like this arising.

 If the client claims they never agreed to the payment, then you need to be able to point to the relevant clause in the contract that they signed.
+Once you supply the invoice and supporting documents, their disputed invoice argument will fall flat.

 If there is no contract, or the relevant clause is not clear, then you may have a more difficult time claiming payment.

 In this case, you can potentially rely on a paper trail stating what was agreed and who with whom.
 Normally there is an email train or set of text messages that can be used as evidence to show what was agreed.
+So, even if there were no legal documents, other supporting documentation will help you get the invoice paid.

 It's worth remembering that this could just be a miscommunication on their end, and will be resolved internally, so try and remain calm and professional throughout the process.

-As always when dealing with invoice payments, it is essential to remain professional when following up on overdue invoices.
+As always when dealing with disputed invoice payments, it is essential to remain professional when following up on overdue invoices.

 There are a range of reasons why a customer might be unable to make payment on an invoice.